Charishma28/task-manager/README.md

 7) Error handling for file operations

 8) Loading states and button disable feedback

+9) ✅ Singleton class to manage task logic in backend

 ✅ Design Decisions
-- Used plain CSS instead of Tailwind or Bootstrap for minimalism and simplicity.
+- Plain CSS used instead of a UI framework for simplicity and clarity.

-- Used manual input validation instead of external libraries for simplicity.

-- Used JSON file for backend data storage instead of a real database to keep setup light.
+- JSON file used for persistence to avoid the overhead of setting up a full database for a simple demo.

+- Separation of Concerns: Task logic moved into taskManager.js for better modularity.

-- Separated client and server for better structure and scalability.
+- Singleton Pattern used for safe, centralized task management and future scalability.

+- Loading states and disabled buttons implemented on frontend for improved user experience.

+- Basic input validation and appropriate HTTP status codes (400, 404, 500) included in backend.